 On to the workout: Another consistency in my findings was that HIIT (high-intensity interval training) is the absolute best fat-burning workout.
 I started out doing self-led HIIT workouts at the gym after watching Kayla Itsines's videos and the like, but I'll admit that I hate the cardio component; it's just not my thing.
 Eventually, I found my way to barre and fell in love with it.
 Barre classes are crazy expensive in Manhattan, though, so instead of forking over my paycheck to a trendy studio, I queue up some YouTube videos and do them from my living room.
 I also love Pilates, so I'll grab my mat and get to work while following along on my screen.
 Here's the thing though: As much as I enjoy these workouts, I don't enjoy doing them for long, and I know if I force myself to work out for an hour or so at a time, I'll fall off the wagon again.
 So instead, I find videos that last no more than 30 to 45 minutes, work up a sweat, and stretch out.

 After about six months of eating clean and doing 30 to 45 minutes of exercise four to five days a week, I'm currently in the best shape of my life.
-I'm able to see the outline of muscles I didn't even know existed, and the number on the scale has finally dipped and stayed down.
-Admittedly, I have my cheat days or busy weeks where I only work out once or twice, but eating well and committing to fitness has become so ingrained in my psyche that I yearn to get back on track after a bad week.
-Finally, being in shape isn't a short-standing period for me—it's become a lifestyle.
+I'm able to see the outline of muscles I didn't even know existed, and my weight has finally dipped (though this certainly isn't the most important change—it's that I feel stronger and more confident despite what the numbers on the scale flash back at me).
+Admittedly, I have days where I indulge (we all deserve it) and busy weeks where I only work out once or twice, but eating well and committing to fitness has become so ingrained in my psyche that I yearn to get back on track after falling off.
+Finally, committing to health isn't a short-standing period for me—it's become a lifestyle.